 The C-Slide is a tiny (and we do mean tiny) plastic slider that you adhere onto your laptop or tablet.
 The entire device is the size of a very small mailing label (1.4″ x 0.5″ and a scant 1mm or so thick).
 It’s so tiny, in fact, that it was delivered stuck to a piece of cardstock in a common #10 business envelope and the outside of the envelope had “Your webcam cover order is inside!” in large highlighted print to, presumably, ensure we didn’t scrap it as junk mail.

 Unlike the other solutions in this roundup the C-Slide is intended for permanent application to the device.
-You enable and disable the webcam by sliding the tiny little panel of plastic back and forth to open and close the webcam much like some larger external webcams have a physical slider that covers the lense when not in use.
+You enable and disable the webcam by sliding the tiny little panel of plastic back and forth to open and close the webcam much like some larger external webcams have a physical slider that covers the lens when not in use.

-Despite our misgivings about how tiny the C-Slide is it worked quite well.
+Despite our misgivings about how tiny the C-Slide is, it worked quite well.
 It’s so slim that you can easily close the laptop without any noticeable gap between the lid and body.
 There were only two issues we found with the C-Slide.

-First, if you have a laptop that has a curved bezel it does not adhere very well and will likely fall off immediately (or shortly after application).
-Second, you’ll want to place it very carefully so that it doesn’t accidently stick over the microphone hole on your laptop or cover the indicator light.
+First, if you have a laptop that has a curved bezel, it does not adhere very well and will likely fall off immediately (or shortly after application).
+Second, you’ll want to place it very carefully so that it doesn’t accidentally stick over the microphone hole on your laptop or cover the indicator light.
 Second, before you peel the double-sided tape off the back and slap it on, take a minute to experiment with placement.
-Our initial placement was less than idea as it blocked the indicator light and resulted in a blocked microphone when the slider was open.
+Our initial placement was less than ideal, as it blocked the indicator light and resulted in a blocked microphone when the slider was open.
 By offsetting the opening in the slider slightly from the webcam lens we were able to position the device such that the microphone wasn’t obscured or taped over and the only time the indicator light was blocked was when we had the slider open to use the webcam.

 Those minor issues aside, the C-Slide will work on any camera embedded in a flat surface so long as the camera lens is smaller than the roughly square centimeter opening of the slider (approximately the size of the nail on your pinky finger).
 Overall this was our favorite solution.
 It’s easy to apply and it’s easy to use: no picking at a little sticky disk and no misplaced parts.